krithisudhir/Color-Survey/README.md

-# Data_Analytics
+# Color Survey
-This repository contains code files associated with their respective data analysis guides and tutorials published on Medium.com or YouTube
+This repository contains the CSV and Python Notebook associated with the data analysis guide published on Medium.com/@krithisudhir